Creating Real-Life Learning Experiences: Augmented Reality in Education

 The potential for the blurring of lines between virtual and physical environments has held an allure for much longer than augmented reality has been viable on large scales.
-You see fascination with it in cyberpunk fiction and even older tales of fantasy and myth.
+You see a fascination with it in cyberpunk fiction and even older fantasy tales and myths.

 Since the widespread development of digital cameras and camcorders embedded in computers and phones, the long-held fantasy has become attainable with the right software and support.